UrbanInstitute/ed-data/graphcreation.md

 	* From GraphText.xlsx - Is the graph horizontal bars?
 If yes, `rotated = TRUE`
 	* Is the general graph type bar, line or area? `graphtype` is one of those options.
 	* What type of number formatting do you need? `tickformat` is "number", "percent", "dollar" or a d3.format string.
 	* Should the bars have direct labels on them?
-If yes, `directlables = TRUE`.
+If yes, `directlabels = TRUE`.
 This should not be true for line charts.
 	* What are the data series names?
 These will go into legends (if more than one series) and tooltips.
 	* See [createJsons.R](https://github.com/UrbanInstitute/ed-data/blob/master/scripts/createJsons.R) for full options definitions.
 * From the data you've read in from the CSV, you'll generally use a column/vector for the `categories` argument.
 This generally corresponds to the X axis labels.
 For example, the values might be '03-'04, '04-'05, '05-'06 etc in a line chart.
 In the example below, the category column in "Sector".